rubinlinux/craftoria/README.txt

+This plugin provides a by-directional link between a vanilla minecraft server and IRC.

+It consists of 2 parts:

+--Part 1--
-This plugin listens on a socket (either TCP or UNIX) and whenever someone sends a message to the socket, it dumps it to a channel.
+Listens on a socket (either TCP or UNIX) and whenever someone sends a message to the socket, it dumps it to a channel.
 It has no commands and requires a bit of a configuration to be useful.

-Its original purpose was to parse email messages from Glympse [http://glympse.com/] piped to it via procmail and announce the enclosed URL.
-Script and sample .procmailrc for doing this are included in the archive.
+Included scripts in tools/ can follow the minecraft log, and forward important bits (like chat) to this plugin.

+--Part 2--
+Watch irc for PRIVMSG to a channel, and use an established RCON link to 'say' chat to the minecraft console.

 Installation: